 The good news is that there’s much you can do to avoid problems creeping up and overwhelming you both.

-Let's take a look at what you can do to aliviate the situation...
+Let’s take a look at what you can do to alleviate the situation…

 Expert advice on how to help your partner or wife through the menopause

-12 Ways you can support and help your partner
+12 ways you can help and support your wife or partner

 - See it as an opportunity to get to know the love of your life all over again and reinvigorate your relationship.
 Get my Loving Communication Kit for Couples.